ONSdigital/rm-action-service/API.md

 ## Update Action
-* `PUT /actions/{actionId}` will update the details of the action with the given id.
+* `PUT /actions/{actionId}` will update the details of the action with the given Id.

 *Optional parameters:* `priority` as the action priority (1 = highest, 5 = lowest) as passed to the remote handler, `situation` as the action status as recorded by the remote handler.